RAGHURAM98/spacy_1.9_ner_and_custom_word2vecmodels/README.md

 # Requirements:
- all the codes are running in the viridis environment
+ all the codes are running in the the same project environment

 # about the repoistory
 1.get the indeed client no from the project folder and paste it in get_job_from_indeed.py